 The isoelectric point (pI) of amino acids and proteins is more than a theoretical concept; its practical applications permeate various aspects of biotechnology and pharmaceuticals.
 Understanding the pI can significantly enhance the efficiency of protein purification processes and refine drug design and biomolecule engineering techniques.

 Protein purification is crucial for a variety of applications in science and industry, including drug development, molecular biology research, and the creation of biotechnology products.
 The pI of a protein can be exploited to achieve highly efficient purification through techniques such as isoelectric focusing.
 In this method, proteins are separated in a gel that creates a pH gradient.
-Proteins stop moving when they reach their isoelectric point within the gradient, because at this point, they carry no net charge and precipitate out of solution.
-This precise focusing allows for the separation of proteins with very close isoelectric points, facilitating the purification of complex biological mixtures.
+Proteins stop migrating when they reach the region where the pH matches their isoelectric point, because their net charge becomes zero.
+This focusing effect enables the separation of proteins with closely related pI values.

 The isoelectric point is also integral to drug design and the engineering of biomolecules.
 In drug design, the pI of a protein can influence its interaction with target receptors, which is critical for the drug's efficacy and stability.
 Adjusting the pI through molecular modifications can enhance these interactions or improve the solubility and distribution of a drug within the body.
 For example, modifying the pI of an enzyme can change its substrate specificity, thereby making it more effective for a particular reaction.